-The most revealing data are RPI’s annual research revenues, annual research expenditures, and the difference between them (see charts below).
-Federal funding for scientific research began to decline sharply during the 2012-2014 time period, in large part because of the expiration of The American Recovery and Reinvestment Act of 2009 “stimulus plan” (ARRA) and the “Sequester Agreement” for limiting overall Federal spending (passed after the 2010 Congressional elections).
-Accordingly, these shifts in spending negatively impacted the dollar amount of new Federal research grants and contracts being awarded.
-In 2014, RPI’s research revenues began to decline.
-However, RPI’s research expenditures did not contract proportionately with revenues, leading to large funding gaps over the past five years (2014-2018).
+The most revealing data are RPI’s annual research revenues (from external sources), annual research expenditures, and the difference between them (see charts below).
+Federal funding for scientific research began to decline sharply during the 2012-2014 time period, in large part due to the expiration of The American Recovery and Reinvestment Act of 2009 “stimulus plan” (ARRA) and the “Sequester Agreement” for limiting overall federal spending.
+Accordingly, these shifts in spending negatively impacted the dollar amount of new federal research grants and contracts being awarded.
+In 2014, RPI’s research revenues began to decline, however, RPI’s research expenditures did not contract proportionately with revenues, leading to large funding gaps in the six-year period from 2014-2019.
 It appears RPI has bridged these gaps from internal sources of funds.
-Furthermore, the outlook for Federal funding of STEM research, which is the source of roughly 80% of RPI’s research funding, continues to be weak (for more perspective on the ARRA, the Sequester, and the outlook for Federal funding of research, see the Boston University research article entitled “Who Picks up the Tab for Science?”).
+Furthermore, the outlook for federal funding of STEM research, which is the source of roughly 80% of RPI’s research funding, continues to be weak (for more perspective on the ARRA, the Sequester, and the outlook for federal funding of research, see the Boston University research article entitled “Who Picks up the Tab for Science?”).

 2. LONG-TERM DEBT RATINGS DOWNGRADED MULTIPLE TIMES BY BOTH MOODY’S AND STANDARD & POOR’S